Christian Democratic Union (CDU)/Christian Social Union (CSU)

 The AfD has a powerful extremist section which the domestic intelligence service is keeping tabs on.

-Platform: The AfD wants to prevent migrants from heading to Germany at all.
-The party wants to immediately deport anyone whose application for political asylum is rejected and to encourage foreigners to return to their home countries.
+Platform: The AfD wants to prevent refugees from heading to Germany at all.
+The party wants to immediately deport anyone whose application for political asylum is rejected.

 The party insists on the primacy of "traditional" German culture and rejects Islam as a part of German society.
-It also questions the notion that climate change is man-made and wants to reverse Germany's ongoing transition to renewable energy sources.
+It also questions the notion that climate change is man-made, wants to uphold family values and opposes diversity and gender issues.

-The AfD supports international organizations such as the Organization for Security and Cooperation in Europe and NATO "for the time being," but considers both a threat to the "self-determination of peoples."
-It wants to limit NATO's operational area to the territory of its member states and replace the EU with a new organization.
+The AfD wants to limit NATO's operational area to the territory of its member states and replace the EU with a new organization.